dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 # Description:

-the problem statement provides the “punch” or “clarity.”
-Without its presence, a manuscript lacks focus.
+The problem statement provides a clear and concise description of the issue that needs to be addressed.
+A research problem addresses an existing gap in knowledge in your field and leads to further investigations by you and other researchers.
+Ithe problem statement provides the “punch” or “clarity.”
+Without its presence, a manuscript lacks focus.All research projects should start with a clear problem statement.
+A problem statement is a formulation of an issue that is usually a ‘gap’ within your area.

 <p align="center">
 <img src="https://github.com/dr-mushtaq/Academic-writing/blob/main/Research%20Paper/structure.png"></a>